Sanjit-M/City-Day-Navigator/README.md

 - EXPORT is available only in interactive mode and saves to the current working directory.
 - Interactive sessions automatically use a session_id so follow‑ups refine/compare the same plan.
 - Pure FX follow‑ups (e.g., “convert 200 USD to JPY”) short‑circuit planning and only return the conversion.
+- Pure AQI/weather/holiday follow‑ups (e.g., “What’s the AQI in Kyoto?”, “Weather in Kyoto on 2025‑12‑12”, “Public holidays in JP this year”) also short‑circuit and return compact tables without generating an itinerary.
+- You can combine these (e.g., “AQI in Kyoto and public holidays in JP this year?”); the orchestrator will return multiple compact sections in one response, still without generating an itinerary.
 - Determinism: for the same prompt/context, stop order and ETAs are stable (models at temperature 0, deterministic nearby sorting, and a plan/ETA cache).